-These policies and procedures are subject to review and improvement to reflect changing risks and process enhancement, as and when required.
-Policies and procedures are also made available via the Group's staff e-portal for easy access by the employees.
+These policies and procedures are subject to regular review and improvement to address changing risks and enhance processes, as and when required.
+They are also accessible to staff through the Company's staff e-portal for easy access.

 Annual Business Plan and Performance Review